-A responsible person that is properly trained, competent and is authorised by the employer or governmental body as is appropriate, to undertake the task.
-The inspector should have normal visual acuity and undertake inspections in acceptable lighting conditions and using aids to inspection as appropriate.
+An inspector is a competent person that is properly trained in the required task and is authorised by an employer or governmental body as is appropriate.
+The inspector should possess normal visual acuity and undertake inspections in acceptable lighting conditions and use inspection aids as appropriate.

-Safety Data Sheet (SDS).
+Safety Data Sheet (SDS)

-A document issued by the manufacturer of the cargo detailing the characteristics and safety procedures and transport information.
+A document issued by the producer of the cargo detailing the cargo characteristics, safety procedures and transport information.

-Scouring Pad.
+Scouring Pad

 Plastic derivative material used for cleaning e.g. 3M Scotch-Brite.
-Being softer than the stainless steel shell, the pad should not damage the shell surface.
+Being softer than the stainless-steel shell, the pad should not damage the shell surface.

-Tank Cleaning Facility.
+Tank Cleaning Facility

-A company skilled in tank container cleaning, equipped with cleaning and waste disposal facilities and licensed by appropriate governmental agencies.
+A company that provides facilities, equipment and skilled operators for tank cleaning and an environmentally compatible waste disposal system licensed by appropriate governmental agencies.

-Transferable Stain.
+Transferable Stain

-A stain or discoloration which can be removed from the metal surface of the tank shell or fittings by a tank cleaning process that might include polishing with a nylon abrasive pad.
+A stain or discoloration which is present after the normal cleaning process and might affect (or contaminate) the next cargo.
+A transferable stain can be removed from the surface of the tank shell or fittings by an additional cleaning process that might include use of materials such as a cloth or nylon pad.

-Conversely, a Non-Transferable stain cannot be removed and cannot react with the cargo.
+Conversely, a Non-Transferable stain will not affect the next cargo cannot be practically removed.